 Returning to the Keith Jarrett vs. Chick Corea motif: Corea understood something about bebop that eluded Jarrett.
 Corea apprenticed with so many more black masters than Jarrett — Mongo Santamaria, Blue Mitchell, Sarah Vaughan, etc. — and undoubtedly would have sounded more comfortable with Blakey in the Buttercorn Lady band.

 At times Jarrett may simply just not play enough left hand, whereas Corea is always dancing and punching with his left.
 Those kinds of left hand conga-derived rhythms are very important for bebop.
 Too often Jarrett is almost meandering in a single-line fantasy.
-“Just In Time” from Tribute is particularly good Jarrett at a fast jazz tempo, simply because his left hand is more active and playing more clave.
+“Just In Time” from Tribute is particularly good Jarrett at a fast jazz tempo, partly because his left hand is more active and playing more clave.

 — Pyramids Moving.
 A special effect piece nominally credited to Redman, who solos on musette.